carolt2015/MyAppPortfolio/README.md

 # MyAppPortfolio
-MyAppPortfolio is a Android Developer project.
+MyAppPortfolio is a project done in Android studio.